rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 academia, you have to find something else to do.

 In this case, Yap decided that the thing to do was use her goodwill and social standing in the department to bully me from a pulpit.
 This tactic is remarkably effective.
-In the days leading up to Yap's talk, my friends discussed how bad it would be for me.
-Would I be ridiculed?
-Would Yap ask me to apologize in front of everyone?
+In the days leading up to Yap's talk, my friends gossiped about how bad it would be for me.
 Some encouraged me to not go, warning that the discussion could get out of hand.
 On the way to the talk, an officemate asked if everyone was ready for "Robert's roast."

 While Yap pointed at me and encouraged a crowd to "hold me accountable," I wondered: Did we truly need to have this conversation, or is Yap just lashing